High Risk

 Why Do I Have a Capped Reserve?

-As previously mentioned, capped reserves are required for businesses carrying some high-risk factors.
+As previously mentioned, businesses carrying some high-risk factors require capped reserves.
 If an accrued reserve is requested, it usually means there were some elements of your operations that the risk department remained unsatisfied with during underwriting.
 In order to approve your account and mitigate its potential risks, they’ve decided to implement an accrued reserve.
 The good news is that the risk department didn’t see many threats associated with your business, which is why they opted for a capped reserve instead of a rolling or up-front reserve.

 What industries typically see a capped reserve?